shoggoth/ExplodeFight/README.md

 master

 ## Current Tasks
+- Game controller support for macOS and tvOS (required for MacOS)
+- Look at the button class and get the focus rings to work on tvOS.

+## Next Tasks
 - Add mob info protocol for use with spawning.
 Make an enum as well with the predefined types of mob already part populated.
-- Game controller support

-## Next Tasks
 - Make rules configurable per-level.
 - Player warp-in state.
 - Start adding mob experiments on the mob/ branches.
-- Make this build on TVOS as well.
-Look at the button class and get the focus rings to work.
-The frameworks will have to have new targets as well.

 ## Bugs